NDepend

 Visual Studio

 With its 1.600+ projects and 200.000+ classes Visual Studio might be well the largest .NET application on earth.
 I have no insider info about the number of solutions required but it is certainly a lot.
-Clearly there are multiple teams that need narrower focus and acceptable build time.
-Most of features are processed as extensions and are loaded on-demand.
-No-ones uses all Visual Studio features in a single solution which means that most of assemblies remain unloaded most of the time.
-Also for performance reasons Visual Studio spawns many child processes at runtime, which enforce the relevance of having multiple solutions.
+Clearly, multiple teams need a narrower focus and acceptable build time.
+Most of the features are extensions and the IDE loads those on-demand.
+No-ones uses all Visual Studio features in a single solution.
+As a consequence, most assemblies remain unloaded most of the time.
+Also for performance reasons, Visual Studio spawns many child processes at runtime, which enforces the relevance of having multiple solutions.

 Visual Studio Architecture